rick-mallery/test/single_from_multiple.md

 # Creating a Single Data Set from Multiple Data Sets

-You can combine multiple data sets in the platform with SQL query functions, such as union and join.
-This is useful, for instance, if you have training data in one file and test data in another, and by combining them, you can train a model on all the data.
+You can combine multiple data sets in the platform with SQL query operations, such as **union** and **join**.
+This is useful, for instance, if you have training data in one file and test data in another, and you want to train a model on the combined data.

 ## Prerequisites